Funerals during the Covid-19 outbreak

 Arranging a funeral

-As there are added pressures on the NHS, you should arrange a funeral to take place as soon as possible.
+As the NHS continues to work under pressure, you should arrange a funeral to take place as soon as possible.

-Although there is no longer a maximum number of attendees defined in regulations, the number of attendees allowed is determined by how many people the venue can safely accommodate with social distancing measures in place.
+Government no longer a maximum number of attendees, however, the number of attendees is determined by how many people the venue can safely accommodate.

-We have carried out risk assessments and changed layouts to accommodate the maximum number of people who can attend each of our venues as follows:
+We have carried out risk assessments and changed layouts to safely accommodate the number of mourners, as listed below:

 - Full burials: no restrictions on numbers